spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 was successful.
 Afterward, the new data set can be found in the :guilabel:`Data` tab of each viewer's options menu as described in :ref:`cubeviz-selecting-data`.

-Due to the limitations of GUI interactions, only filenames are accepted as inputs.
-If you wish to load native Python objects, see :ref:`cubeviz-import-api`.

 .. _cubeviz-import-api:

 Importing data via the API